Souheil007/HR_Onboarding/README.md

 - ✅ Documents stored locally (ChromaDB)
 - ✅ Embeddings generated locally (HuggingFace)
 - ✅ No document content sent to external services
-- ⚠️ Query text sent to LLM API (Groq)
+- ⚠️ Query text sent to LLM API (Gemini)
 - ✅ No training on your data

 ### For Maximum Privacy